IWMW 2016 CALL FOR SUBMISSIONS

 - Implications of developments beyond the web

 - Dealing with web agencies and procurement

-- Case studies on how teams deliver their service
+- Case studies on service delivery

 - The evolution of the institutional web team

-Note that IWMW events have traditionally attracted core members of institutional Web teams such as developers, designers, content creators and managers.
+IWMW events have traditionally attracted core members of institutional Web teams such as developers, designers, content creators and managers.
 However, in light of the strategic importance of the Web this year the event will also seek to attract policy makers and senior managers who have responsibilities for facilitating organisational change.

 We welcome proposals for: